What are the sources of payments law in your jurisdiction?

 What are the most popular payment methods and payment instruments in your jurisdiction?

-According to the Australian government, the most popular payment methods are credit and debit cards.[1]
-In the wake of the COVID-19 pandemic and advances in technology, the use of tap and go services continues to grow and cash and cheques continue to decline.
+Following the COVID-19 pandemic and advances in technology, non-cash payment methods are an increasingly popular payment method in Australia.
+The use of tap and go services continues to grow and cash and cheques continue to decline.

-In addition to credit and debit cards, popular methods of payment include:
+In addition to credit and debit cards, popular methods of payment in Australia include:

 - online transfers – customers transfer funds from one Australian bank account to another using the “New Payments Platform” (NPP) enabling real time payments;